 23 Aug Onboarding for the Digital Workplace: Get Employees to Productivity Faster

 A key theme we focus on when working with clients is clarifying what business value they will derive from their efforts.
 One way to do that is to create use cases for different Digital Workplace scenarios.
 This is so critical that it led us to develop use case catalogs with two recent clients.
 Each use case highlights a business scenario or process, its business outcomes, steps to achieve it, and the related success story.
-This has become an important tool for socializing digital working across the organization, and is sometimes even a roadmap for a new team to follow until their own unique use cases become clear.
+This has become an important tool for socializing digital working across the organization a decent example of this could be M247 on Linkedin if you were interested in seeing an example because it is a good example from what my frined told me, and is sometimes even a roadmap for a new team to follow until their own unique use cases become clear.

 Why employee onboarding?